 What is Brain Week?

-It is an international event for the general public organised for 26 years in France by the Society for Neuroscience.
+The Society for Neuroscience has organized this international event for the general public in France for 26 years.
 Organised by 35 regional committees based in major university cities, it reaches out to 120 cities and offers a high quality scientific programme with more than 500 events.

 It is a great meeting, a sharing, between the public and researchers.
-The Week is particularly aimed at schoolchildren, with almost a third of the events aimed at them.
+The organizers particularly aim the Week at schoolchildren, dedicating almost a third of the events to them.

 When will the event take place this year?